 Cohen, Manion and Morrison, (2011), explicate that behaviour can only be understood by the researcher sharing the same frame of reference as the participants as it requires a understanding of the context in which the behaviour takes place.
 From its inception this study has been emergent and responsive to the observations and assertions of the participants about the behaviour observed in their settings throughout their careers and the perceived decline in school readiness.

 A Glasserian grounded theory approach, (Glasser, 1998), was adopted for this study.
-Synthesis of the experiences of the participants with existing theory and emerging neurological research has resulted in the emergence of grounded theory which can be used to support and defend the pedagogical principals promoting outdoor play as essential for learning and development in the Early Years.
+Synthesis of the experiences of the participants with existing theory and emerging neurological research has resulted in the emergence of grounded theory, which can be used to support and defend the pedagogical principals promoting outdoor play as essential for learning and development in the Early Years.

 The importance of outdoor play